gnomezgrave/gcp-serverless-orchestrator/README.md

 ```

 These logs are captured by a [Cloud Logs Router](https://cloud.google.com/logging/docs/routing/overview) ([google_logging_project_sink](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/logging_project_sink)) and they're pushed to a Cloud Pub/Sub topic, that triggers the Orchestration function.
 Then it identifies which job was finished and extracts the next job(s) according to
-a defined flow: DAG, and automatically triggers the next.
+a defined flow: DAG (Directed Acyclic Graph), and automatically triggers the next.

 Here is a sample DAG.